18F/18f.gsa.gov/_posts/2014-12-22-protosketch.md

 into something that gives you the right answer?

-Agile and lean methodologies focus on testing hypotheses as quickly as possible-—**protosketching allows us to rapidly create hypotheses designed with engaged stakeholders.** Agile works in timeboxes called “sprints,” which are usually a few weeks long.
+Agile and lean methodologies focus on testing hypotheses as quickly as possible — **protosketching allows us to rapidly create hypotheses designed with engaged stakeholders.** Agile works in timeboxes called “sprints,” which are usually a few weeks long.
 Sometimes agile practitioners work even faster, on often but not always throwaway experiments called